Raphaelenzo/DesafioRaphael/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Pre-requisitos
+### Pre-requisites

-- Instalado na maquina a ide IntelliJ IDEA (Versão mais atual)
+- Instalado na maquina a IntelliJ IDEA (Versão mais atual)
 - Instalado na maquina java version "1.8.0_211"
 - Navegador Google Chrome Versão 83.0.4103.116 (Versão oficial) 64 bits

 ## Running the tests

-Realizar o Download do projeto no Git Hub
+- Realizar o Download do projeto.
+- Descompactar a pasta do projeto.
+- No IntelliJ IDEA acessar "File/Open" selecionar a pasta do projeto descompactado.
+- Com o projeto carregado no IntelliJ IDEA é necessario realizar o download das dependencias.
+Para realização do Dowload das dependencias o propio IntelliJ IDEA exibe um Pop-up para dowload ou clicando na barra do lado esquerdo na opção Maven e clicar em Reload all Mavem Project.

 Explain how to run the automated tests for this system

 ### Break down into end to end tests